 The site is organized into three sections: Channels, as noted above, is the updated version of the Dorner-originated list from the DuMont History website, and now includes links to external sources for some stations, as available; Articles is a series of original articles on individual station histories and other related topics; and Galleries are a collection of images, organized by station and/or subject matter.
 All can be reached by the menu in the upper left area of each page, and pages within the site are cross-linked to each other as applicable.

 We would also like to pay tribute to the true UHF pioneers ... the 16 stations that got their original first-year construction permits on the air within the required eight-month construction period, and stayed there, through thick and thin, without ever going dark or jockeying for a lower channel number.
-The call letters may be different on many of them now, but here are the longevity champions, listed by channel, with their original calls from 1952-53:
+The call letters may be different on many of them now, but here are the longevity champions, listed by channel, with their original calls from 1952-53 and current calls:

 We are pleased to present this website in tribute to the pioneering UHF broadcasters who made television as we know it today possible.
 Please feel free to send us feedback with your thoughts and recollections, as well as any additions or corrections to (or questions about!) the stations on the site.

 This is a non-commercial website meant for educational purposes.
 It is our belief that the judicious use of articles, clippings and pictures, at web resolution, and intended only for non-commercial educational purposes, constitutes fair use under the provisions of 17 U.S.C. § 107.
 All articles, features, and pictures on the site remain the property of their original creators and/or copyright holders.
 Upon proof of copyright ownership, submitted under penalty of perjury, any items infringing upon copyrights still in force will be promptly removed.

 Site concept © Clarke Ingram.
 Site design by K.M.
 Richards.